 This practical experience can be gained either by attending a training course that involves an outdoor session or by getting in touch with your local Mammal Group or Wildlife Trust and enquiring whether it would be possible to join an experienced monitor when they are conducting a survey.

 - Many of the Wildlife Trusts run courses on identifying water vole field signs.
-You can search for a course near you by selecting the date range you are interested in and then entering ‘water vole’ into the search bar on their site.
+You can search for a course near you by selecting the date range you are interested in and selecting the category “Courses and Education”.

 - A number of other organisations run training courses, you can search for any in your local area on Countryside Jobs.